 2. Initiate Probate

-Once you’ve submitted the will to court and begun the settlement process, you’ll have to notify interested parties.
-This includes mailing notices to anyone named in the will, anyone who would inherit if the court determines the will is invalid, and estate creditors.
-You’ll also want to publish a notice in the local paper.
+Once you’ve submitted the will to court and begun the settlement process, you must notify interested parties.
+That includes mailing notices to anyone named in the will, anyone who would inherit if the court determines the will is invalid, and estate creditors.
+You may also be required to publish a notice in the local paper.